 - Toppings.
 This casserole is best finished with toppings--just like tacos.
 I love to serve with chopped lettuce, tomatoes, onions, avocadoes, cheddar cheese, and sour cream.
 For picky palates, serve the toppings on the side and let everyone dish out the toppings as desired.

-Bake the Mexican Lasagna until it is heated through and the top layer of cheese is melted.
+- Bake until heated through and the top layer of cheese is melted.